 - i.
-Due to the Company's sound financial condition, and the transfer of its quarry operations to LHAI, there are no foreseeable trends, events or uncertainties that may have a material impact on its long-term or short-term liquidity. - ii.
+Due to the Company's sound financial condition, and the transfer of its quarry operations to HAI, there are no foreseeable trends, events or uncertainties that may have a material impact on its long-term or short-term liquidity. - ii.
 There are no events that will trigger any direct or contingent financial obligation that is material to the Company, including any default or acceleration of an obligation. - iii.
 There are no off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationships of the Company with unconsolidated entities or other persons created during the reporting period. - iv.
-Funding will be sourced from internally-generated cash flow, and also from borrowings or available credit facilities from local and international commercial banks, if warranted. - v.
-At the moment, there are no material commitments yet for capital expenditures other than those performed in the ordinary course of trade or business. - vi.
-At present, the production is being handled by LHAI. - vii.
-The causes for any material changes in the unaudited financial statements from the first quarter of 2022 as compared to the first quarter of year 2021 and as of year ending 2021 are explained in the viii.
+Funding will be sourced from internally generated cash flow. - v.
+At the moment, there are no commitments for capital expenditures other than those performed in the ordinary course of trade or business. - vi.
+At present, the production is being handled by HAI. - vii.
+The causes for any material changes in the unaudited financial statements from the first three quarters of 2022 as compared to the first three quarters of 2021 and as of year ending 2021 are explained in the Management Discussion and Analysis, as well as in the accompanying Notes to Financial Statements.

+viii.
 There is no known significant element of income or loss that did not arise from the Company's continuing operations, except as disclosed above and in the attached unaudited financial statements.